SirDap/tripodvideoninja/_posts/2019-04-10-tips-for-using-rendergarden.markdown

 ```

-Sometimes segments completed and the log would say `Finished composition`, but nothing else would be written.
+The un-graceful renders however would also complete with `Finished composition`, but nothing else would be written.
 The Terminal window would just stay there without writing `Total Time Elapsed ...
 RENDER COMPLETE ...` etc. On some rare occassions, the filename also didn't rename from `rendering_` to `complete_`.

-I also saw these strange popup windows on my screen at first but didn't know what they meant.
+I started to see these strange popup windows on the MBP but didn't know what they meant at first.

 ![]({% asset rendergarden-3.png @path %})

-It took me a while to realize this was because my email somehow wasn't verified by Adobe.
+It took me a while to realize this was because I never verified my email with by Adobe!
 If you notice from the table before, the ungraceful completions were (1) only on the main MacBook Pro which needed to be licensed and (2) only occured towards the end, probably when the check was failing.
 Opening up the actual After Effects program displayed the following prompt.

 ![]({% asset rendergarden-4.png @path %})

 In either case, the actual segement completed.
-However in such cases, **before issuing CTRL+C** to "gracefully" exit RenderGarden Terminal window, **check if the file needs to be renamed** to `complete_` first.
+If you encounter this situation, **before issuing CTRL+C** to "gracefully" exit RenderGarden Terminal window, **check if the file needs to be renamed** to `complete_` first.
 Otherwise another free node may overwrite the actually completed segment.

+Basically, make sure you verify your email with Adobe first or you'll be a newb like me.

 ### Final Thoughts

 RenderGarden is amazing.
 If you're planning to use After Effects for a long render, definitely check it out and procure render-only licenses for any plugins you'll be using on the network.

-A personal best practice is to manually verify/scrub segments for proper length and sync issues before running `combine` nodes.
+If it's your first time, I suggest manually verify/scrub segments for proper length and sync issues before running `combine` nodes.

 Happy gardening! 🌱